get-convex/convex-backend/README.md

     - `udf-tests/` is a collection of functions used in testing the isolate layer
     - `system-udfs/` contains functions used by the Convex system e.g. the CLI
-  - `tutorial/` contains a tutorial project
+- `demo/` contains a demo project that showcases the basic functionality of Convex